Meher Baba

-Meher Baba (born Merwan Sheriar Irani; 25 February 1894 – 31 January 1969) was an Indian spiritual master who said he was the Avatar, or God in human form, of the age.
-A major spiritual figure of the 20th century, he had a following of hundreds of thousands of people, mostly in India, but with a significant number in the United States, Europe and Australia.
+Meher Baba (born Merwan Sheriar Irani; 25 February 1894 – 31 January 1969) was an Indian spiritual master who said he was the Avatar, or the total manifestation of God in human form.
+A spiritual figure of the 20th century, he had a following of hundreds of thousands of people, mostly in India, with a smaller number of followers in North America, Europe, South America, and Australia.

 Meher Baba's map of consciousness has been described as "a unique amalgam of Sufi, Vedic, and Yogic terminology".
-He taught that the goal of all beings was to gain consciousness of their own divinity, and to realise the absolute oneness of God.
+He taught that the goal of all beings was to become conscious of their own divinity, and to realise the oneness of God.

 At the age of 19, Meher Baba began a seven-year period of spiritual transformation, during which he had encounters with Hazrat Babajan, Upasni Maharaj, Sai Baba of Shirdi, Tajuddin Baba, and Narayan Maharaj.
-In 1925, he began a 44-year period of observed silence, during which he communicated first using an alphabet board, and by 1954, entirely through hand gestures using an interpreter.
-He died in 1969, and was buried in Meherabad.
-His tomb has become a place of pilgrimage for his followers, often known as "Baba lovers".
+In 1925, he began a 44-year period of silence, during which he communicated first using an alphabet board and by 1954 entirely through hand gestures using an interpreter.
+Meher Baba died on 31 January 1969 and was entombed at Meherabad.
+His tomb, or "samadhi", has become a place of pilgrimage for his followers, often known as "Baba lovers".

 Overview of teachings

 Meher Baba's teachings concerned the nature and purpose of life.
-He described the phenomenal world as illusory, and presented the idea that the Universe is imagination.
-He taught that God alone exists, and each soul is God passing through imagination in order to realize its own divinity.
-He presented advice to followers wishing to attain God-realization, and thereby escape the wheel of birth and death.
-His other teachings included discussion of Perfect Masters, the Avatar, and those on the various stages of the spiritual path which he termed involution.
-The works by him regarded as most important were his books God Speaks and Discourses.
+He described the phenomenal world as illusory, and taught that the universe is imagination.
+He taught that God alone exists, and each soul is God passing through imagination in order to realise its own divinity.
+He advised followers wishing to attain God-realisation, emphasizing love and selfless-service.
+His other teachings included discussion of Perfect Masters, the Avatar, spiritual aspirants, and the various stages of the spiritual path, which he termed involution.
+God Speaks and Discourses are regarded as among his most important written works.

-For decades, he declined to speak, and, later, also refrained from communicating via written language.
-This practice of abstinence has remained a topic of discussion among some of his followers.
+For decades he declined to speak and later refrained from communicating via written language.
+This practice has remained a topic of discussion among some of his followers.